 On the other hand, an experimental technique for characterizing the effect of partial charge collection (PCC) in back-illuminated CCD was recently published~\cite{Moroni2021}.
 The authors have demonstrated that a backside treatment processing strongly mitigates distortions in the low energy spectra~\cite{holland2003fully}.
 However, an analytical description of the shape of energy spectra affected by this effect is still pending.
-Recognizing the role of PCC in observed spectra, proved to be important in order to reduce its undesired background contribution in dark matter and neutrino experiments along with astronomical and cosmological applications~\cite{Drlica2020, Marrufo2022}.
+Recognizing the role of PCC in observed spectra proved to be important in order to reduce its undesired background contribution in dark matter and neutrino experiments along with optical~\cite{Pears2023}, astronomical~\cite{Marrufo2022} and cosmological applications~\cite{Drlica2020}.

 Here we report on a statistical model accounting for both Fano noise and the effect produced by PCC.
-As a result, we were able to accurately reproduce the experimental spectra obtained using a back-side treated Skipper-CCD. $\mathcal{F}$ and $\varepsilon_{eh}$ were both determined for energies as low as 677eV, along with an estimation of the effective size of the PCC-region in the sensor.
-In addition, a first hint of skewness is observed as it is expected at such low energies~\cite{Fraser_1994}.
+As a result, we were able to accurately reproduce the experimental spectra obtained using a backside-treated Skipper-CCD. $\mathcal{F}$ and $\epsilon_{eh}$ were both determined for energies as low as 677~eV, and a first hint of skewness in the recorded spectra is observed as expected at such low energies~\cite{Fraser_1994}.